mudafar/alz-predictor-prefetch-example/README.md

 1. To train alz-predictor, navigate through the provided links:
     - Home
     - Users
-    - Health
+    - Posts
-    - Performance
+    - Comments
-    - Leads
+    - Todos

 2. To get prediction, simply reload current app page, an alert will show the current prediction (with highest probably).
 If the prediction is greater than `PROBABILITY_THRESHOLD (0.7)` , then it'll prefetch data for that link.